 The coolest camping option there is at the Great Sand Dunes National Park is Dune camping.
 How cool does that sound?
 The park allows visitors to stay overnight at the Dunes.
 A permit is required, so visit the office or the park’s website for more information.

-The weather in Colorado has very low humidity and due to the altitude, the sun is stronger and hotter at high elevations.
+The weather in Colorado has very low humidity and due to the altitude, the sun is stronger and hotter at higher elevations.
 Water is essential to ward off high altitude sickness, dehydration and other unpleasant situations.
 I always see several people hiking in Colorado with nothing but the clothes on their bodies, but I would advise against that.
 Take a bottle of water and a snack bar even if only hiking for a couple of hours, you never know what might happen.

 2 | Sunscreen and sunglasses

 These are a necessity in Colorado year round.
-Not only it protects you from the year round scorching sun, but the sunscreen acts as a moisturizer and believe me, you will need it here.
+Not only it protects you from the scorching sun, but the sunscreen acts as a moisturizer and believe me, you will need it here.
 Tons of it.

 3 | Hiking shoes and wool socks